-We had total operating expenses of \$15,420,000 for the year ended December 31, 2015, an increase of \$7,444,000, or 93.3%, compared to \$7,976,000 in 2014.
-One of the primary reasons for the change in operating expenses was increased stock-based compensation expense, which accounted for approximately

-\$2,415,000 of the increase, as a result of various grants made in July 2015 and December 2015 (including accelerated vesting in December 2015 of prior grants) in connection with agreements to defer payments.
-The remaining increase was a result of the changes in the various components of our operating expenses, which are described below.
+We had total operating expenses of \$9,593,000 for the year ended December 31, 2016, a decrease of \$5,827,000, or 37.8%, compared to \$15,420,000 in 2015.
+The primary reason for the decrease in operating expenses in 2016 as compared to 2015 is attributable to a decrease in stock-based compensation expense, which was higher than normal in 2015 due to the acceleration of vesting of stock option awards in December 2015 that did not occur in 2016.
+We also saw a decrease in WellChecTM-related expenses as we shifted our focus away from the provision of WellChecTM services as a primary vendor.
+The remaining decrease was a result of the changes in the various components of our operating expenses, which are described in more detail below.